ovn-org/ovn-kubernetes/go-controller/README.md

      initialize master, requires the hostname as argument -init-node string
-     initialize node, requires the name that node is registered with in kubernetes cluster -net-controller
+     initialize node, requires the name that node is registered with in kubernetes cluster -remove-node string
+     remove a node from the OVN cluster.
+Requires the name that node is registered with in kubernetes cluster -net-controller
      flag to start the central controller that watches pods/services/policies -mtu int